scalavision/bash4s/README.md

 ### installation, make bash4s available for all future scripts and the repl

-Ammonite has a ``~/.ammonite/predef.sc`` file you can use to configure a default setup for all of your ammonite scripts.
-For instance, you might want to add `bash4s` library as a mandatory part of all your scripts.
+Ammonite has a ``~/.ammonite/predefScript.sc`` file you can use to configure a default setup for all of your ammonite scripts.
+In addition it also has a `~/.ammonite/predef.sc` file for configuration of the ``ammonite repl``.
+For instance, you might want to add `bash4s` library as a mandatory part of all your scripts and available in your repl.

 To achieve this, run the [install](./install) script, or copy paste the following into your own script: